vincentgosselin1/Arduino_node/README.md

 # This is the BELIOT project
 This is an Internet Of Things project.
 This project contains an Arduino Nano which is the core microcontroller of module.
-The module contains an RF module (inAir9B) with LoRaWAN technology.
+The module contains an RF circuit (inAir9B) with LoRaWAN technology.
+This node sends data to a Raspberry Pi via RF and the Raspberry Pi posts its data to a Webserver.
+Webserver is beliotv3.herokuapp.com

-Features :
+This unit monitores :
 - soil humidity/temperature
 - air humidity/temperature